Tyus Edney: 1995 NCAA Tournament

-Edney's late game heroics in the 1995 Men's Division I Basketball Tournament have earned him a spot in NCAA Tournament lore.
-Edney's UCLA squad had played well in the 1994–1995 season, earning a No. 1 seed in the West Region of the tournament.
-Favored in their second round match against eighth seed Missouri, UCLA fell behind 74–73 with just 4.8 seconds remaining.
-Bruins coach Jim Harrick, after calling timeout, turned to Edney, the point guard, rather than to their star player, Ed O'Bannon.
+Edney's late-game heroics in the 1995 Men's Division I Basketball Tournament earned him a spot in NCAA Tournament lore.
+His UCLA squad had played well in the 1994–1995 season, earning a No. 1 seed in the tournament's West Region.
+Favored in their second-round match against eighth seed Missouri, UCLA fell behind 74–73 with 4.8 seconds remaining.
+Bruins coach Jim Harrick called a timeout, then called a play for point guard Edney, rather than star player Ed O'Bannon.

-Cameron Dollar inbounded the ball to Edney who caught it in stride and took off up the left sideline.
-A Missouri defender picked him up at about the top of the key, although not with extreme on-ball pressure due to a fear of fouling.
-At midcourt, another defender attempted to trap, but Edney used a behind-the-back dribble that evaded the pressure.
-After Edney reached the Missouri key, 6'9" Missouri forward Derek Grimm slid over in an attempt to stop him.
-Edney adjusted his shot around Grimm, and banked the shot in at the buzzer.
-The ball dramatically drained through the net as the game ending red light blazed.
-UCLA won the game 75–74.
+Cameron Dollar inbounded the ball to Edney, who caught it in stride and ran up the left sideline.
+A Missouri defender picked him up near the top of the key, but loosely, to avoid fouling.
+At midcourt, another defender attempted to trap, but Edney used a behind-the-back dribble to evade the pressure.
+After Edney reached the Missouri key, 6'9" Missouri forward Derek Grimm slid over to stop him.
+Edney adjusted his shot around Grimm, and banked the shot in as the game-ending red light blazed.
+UCLA won the game, 75–74.